 A CEO needs to be an expert communicator.

-No matter whether your company manufactures toilet night lights or missile defense systems, there will always be a never-ending procession of new developments in your industry.
+Technology is always changing, revolutionizing entire industries and leaving others in the dust.
+No matter whether your company manufactures toilet night lights or missile defense systems, there will always be a never-ending procession of new developments.

 A savvy CEO keeps up with every one of these rapid-fire changes to keep your company relevant and ahead of the curve.

-Look for the following qualities when you’re hiring your next president:
+Look for the following qualities when you’re hiring your next President: